ethereum/go-ethereum/docs/_rpc/ns-eth.md

 ### eth_createAccessList

 This method creates an [EIP2930](https://eips.ethereum.org/EIPS/eip-2930) type `accessList` based on a given `Transaction`.
-The `accessList` contains all storage slots and addresses read and written by the transaction, expect for the sender account and the precompiles.
+The `accessList` contains all storage slots and addresses read and written by the transaction, except for the sender account and the precompiles.
 This method uses the same `transaction` call object and `blockNumberOrTag` object as `eth_call`.
 An `accessList` can be used to unstuck contracts that became inaccessible due to gas cost increases.